-Security is provided at LECOM at Elmira and LECOM Bradenton, by licensed uniformed security officers.
-LECOM Security officers and LECOM contracted security officers are not police officers.
-They perform the duties of and are empowered by LECOM to enforce policies established by the institution.
-In addition, they staff the Security Offices, monitor the CCTV surveillance system, patrol the campus, and assist police officers in the performance of their duties.
-LECOM Bradenton Security consists of both LECOM security officers and contracted security officers.
-At LECOM at Elmira, security is provided by contracted security.
+LECOM Security Officers and contracted security officers are not police officers, and do not have the authority to make arrests.
+They are authorized by LECOM to enforce policies established by the institution.
+In addition, they staff the security offices, monitor the surveillance camera system, patrol the campus and assist police officers in their duties when applicable.
+LECOM Security Officers and LECOM Police Officers wear similar uniforms.
+Contracted security officers wear the uniform of their employer.
+Approved security officers who are trained and certified may carry firearms and/or less lethal weapons on duty.